AdrienChampion/induction_for_dummies/src/bmc/readme.md

 \

 Using this notion, we can talk about the set of all reachable states for a given system, called its *reachable state space*.
-This set can be infinite, and even when it's not actually constructing this set for realistic systems tends to be impractical.
+This set can be infinite, and even when it's not, actually constructing this set for realistic systems tends to be impractical.
 A tool that tries to construct this set is called *explicit-state*.
-SMT-based approaches are almost always *implicit-state*, as SMT solvers reason about boolean, integer... theories directly to assess whether a given formula is satisfiable.
-The only time actual values (and thus states) are produced in when the formula is satisfiable and we ask for a model.
+SMT-based approaches are almost always *implicit-state*, as SMT solvers reason at theory-level about booleans, integers... directly to assess whether a given formula is satisfiable.
+The only time actual values (and thus states) are produced is when the formula is satisfiable and we ask for a model.

 > While generally inefficient, tools such as [TLA+] do manage to scale the explicit-state approach